dotnet/docs-maui/docs/user-interface/controls/label.md

 > [!NOTE]
 > The `Span.LineHeight` property has no effect on Windows.

-In addition, the `GestureRecognizers` property can be used to define a collection of gesture recognizers that will respond to gestures on the `Span`.
+In addition, the `GestureRecognizers` property can be used to define a collection of gesture recognizers that will respond to gestures on the <xref:Microsoft.Maui.Controls.Span>.

-The following XAML example demonstrates a `FormattedText` property that consists of three `Span` instances:
+The following XAML example demonstrates a `FormattedText` property that consists of three <xref:Microsoft.Maui.Controls.Span> instances:

 ```xaml
 <Label LineBreakMode="WordWrap">